Protect your account with an extra layer of security using randomly generated codes sent to your device at login.

 There are two ways that a user can enroll in multi-factor authentication:

-2. Self-initiated – if MFA is not required at the account level, a user can turn MFA on individually.
+2. Self-initiated: If MFA is not required at the account level, a user can turn MFA on individually for their profile.

 Setting Up Required Enrollment

 Activating required enrollment forces all users tied to the account to set up MFA at their next login and continue using it each time they log in.
-If required enrollment is turned off, all MFA information is saved and left on for users.
+All MFA information is saved and left on for users if required enrollment is turned off.
 Users can then turn MFA off individually if they wish.

 To enable mandated enrollment: